 I feel the need to get something off my chest this week.
 I recently received an email from a mother who has a terminal illness and her time on this earth is coming to an end.
+It was time for another mamas leave.
 She reached out to our group trying to find somebody to help with some extracurricular activities her kids participate in after she dies.
 Her e-mail was very matter of fact, she was putting her affairs in order before she died.
 Her kids were part those affairs.
 It was so easy to see myself in that situation.
 Reading the e-mail gave me goose bumps.

 Had I not been in the field I work in, my first reaction would have been anger.
 How unfair is it that she has to die?
 That these children lose their mama so early?
 But I have seen enough to know that life is rarely “just” or “fair”.
 The bad don’t get punished and the good don’t get all their wishes to come true.
 As much as I would like it to, it just doesn’t work that way.

 Now, this woman was sick for a while and she prepared herself and her kids for her death.
 Obviously this e-mail is not the type of response I expect from somebody suddenly told they have a life threatening condition.
 Even so, it surprised me because she was so factual about it.
 I was also surprised by the fact that she worried about taking care of all the little things.
 Even the after school activities!
 It just brought home the fact that mothers have the capacity to be such amazing creatures.
 Selfless, giving.
 Always putting their children above them, even when facing death.